will-in-wi/letsencrypt-webfaction/README.md

     $ ruby -Ilib exe/letsencrypt_webfaction

-The note above about the Let's Encrypt stage server is very helpful when developing.
+See details in the "Testing" section above on how to use the Let's Encrypt stage server when developing, together with usage of the `--support_email` parameter in a testing environment.

-You will probably also want to use the argument `--support_email ""` which will keep support from actually being contacted.
-Alternately, set the `support_email` address to be yourself.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.